mmiglioranza22/nestjs-auth-bootstrap/README.md

 - Node (24.13.0)
 - Volta (optional)

-Create your own `.env.development` file using the template provided in the `/config` directory (env file must be here unless you modify how you want docker compose to look for it)
+After cloning the repository, you should create an `.env.development` file with your own variables using the template provided in the `/config` directory (env file must be located in that directory unless you modify how you want docker compose to look for it)

 ```
 pnpm i